geordyp/Item-Catalog/README.md

    followed by 'vagrant ssh'
 4. Once vagrant is up and running cd to into /vagrant/
 5. The database should be setup already.
-Incase you want to start fresh, you can delete catalog.db and run database_setup.py.
-Then run populate_database.py to add the categories and some filler data.
+Incase you want to start fresh, you can delete catalog.db and use the 'python database_setup.py' command.
+Then use the 'python populate_database.py' command to add the categories and some filler data.
 I make it clear in the file where unnecessary data is added so feel free to remove or comment out those lines if you wish.
 6. At this point, all the data should be setup.
-You can run application.py to launch the application.
+You can launch the application using the 'python application.py' command.
    Just open up a browser and navigate to localhost:5000.